lc-acm/graphics-book-like-material/README.md

 This "book" contains chapters on the following topics:

-0. Geometry & Trigonometry Review (With Code!)
+0. Geometry & Trigonometry Review
 1. Intro to Vectors
 3. FPT Functions
 4. Structuring and Storing Data in C